edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

     The above examples use the latest development versions of EdgeX snaps.
     This should be replaced by the latest stable v3, once available.

 EdgeX has security enabled by default.
-But for simplicity, we'll disable it here.
+But for the sake of quick start's simplicity, we'll disable it here.
-If not disabled, you could skip to step 3 and additionally add a user and authenticate as described [here](#adding-api-gateway-users).
-To access the UI, you need to generate a JWT.

 2) Disable security in each of the installed snaps:
 ```bash